statisticalbiotechnology/dsbook/dsbook/unsupervised/VAEofCarcinomas.md

 test(epoch)
 ```

 Note that we for this dataset have chosen to not use an independent testset.
 We have now trained our VAE.
-We can first evaluate it for the datapoints we trained it on, and get their embeddings in a vector, $y$.
+We can first evaluate it for the datapoints we trained it on, and get their embeddings in a vector, $z$.

 ```{code-cell} ipython3
 model.eval()